How Does the Clean Water Rule Affect You?

 About BHATE Geosciences:

 BHATE Geosciences Corporation (BHATE) was founded on the belief and commitment that we will serve our clients better than anyone in the industry.
 From our beginning in 1975 in Birmingham, BHATE has grown to prominence and is recognized in the professional and construction community for state-of-the-art value engineering applications.
-These applications have resulted in technical advancement and effective cost savings in construction.
 We are dedicated to providing geotechnical, construction materials testing and environmental engineering applications with quality, service, excellence and safety.
 BHATE operates from our headquarters in Birmingham with offices throughout Alabama, Florida, and Mississippi.